 Another key component of any dynamic study is the load model and its representation as a function of changing frequency or voltage.
 The load model can have a significant effect on results of dynamic analysis.
 For this reason, it is important to use an appropriate load model during the study.

-DWG shall review and update standard load models for each area, composed of a mix of constant impedance (Z), constant current (I), and constant power (P) representations, known as ZIP models.
+DWG shall review and update static load models for each area, composed of a mix of constant impedance (Z), constant current (I), and constant power (P) representations, known as ZIP models.
 PSS/E CONL activity is used to incorporate the ZIP models into a PSS/E study.

-Additional load detail (large motor MW, small motor MW, etc.) is provided in the Annual Load Data Request (ALDR).
+Additional detailed data for dynamic load modeling (large motor MW, small motor MW, etc.) is provided in the Annual Load Data Request (ALDR).
 ALDR information can be used with generic motor model parameters for screening purposes.

-DWG recommends the use of a composite load model to represent various typical dynamic elements and in particular modeling of Air Conditioning load as needed for studies.
-These models are not included in the DWG flat start cases.
+DWG recommends the use of a composite load model to represent various typical dynamic load elements, and in particular, modeling of Air Conditioning load as needed for studies.
+These load dynamic models are not included in the DWG flat start cases.

-Within 30 days of a written request from ERCOT, a TSP shall provide load models with induction motor parameters in dyre file format compatible with the software in 3.1 and documentation about the load model.
+Within 30 days of a written request from ERCOT, a TSP shall provide load dynamic models with documentation explaining the process to derive such models.

 A standard load-frequency dependency model (LDFRAL) will also be documented in the Stability Book.

-Other Types of Dynamics Data
+Other Types of Dynamic Data

 Note: This section addresses requirements stated in R1 of NERC Standard MOD 032-1 (effective July 1, 2015).